Updated Jan 15, 2026

 Why the Paperless Audit Isn’t Marketing Hype

 A paperless audit always sounded like a unicorn: pretty but unbelievable.
 Those tools now genuinely exist.
+Structured digital document management systems reduce errors, streamline collaboration, and eliminate the infamous ‘version hell’ that triggers audit delays.

 Re-Engineering is the Real Accelerator